Current PhD Students

 Message to Prospective PhD Students

-If you enjoy doing simple research (including, e.g. meta-analysis), then I might be the right person for you to work with in the next 4 years of your PhD study.
-Nevertheless, when I say "doing simple research" (but not naive research), it should not be an excuse that you can be bad at math.
+If you enjoy doing simple research (e.g. meta-analysis), then I might be the right person for you to work with in the next 4 years of your PhD study.
+Nevertheless, when I say "doing simple research" (but not naive research), it should not be an excuse that you can be bad at mathematics.

 I would expect that you can do some deep research, but meanwhile, you are also able to present your paper in a simple way so that readers can easily follow.
 Being a PhD student in the math department, math must be something you enjoy and are good at — everything else you can learn thereafter.